 2.2 Where it is not possible to provide a quote on a fixed sum basis, the services will be charged at an hourly rate, which I will advise you of at the time of instruction.

-2.3 There will be a minimum of charge for notarial services, exclusive of VAT, expenses and disbursements of £50 plus VAT.
+2.3 There will be a minimum of charge for notarial services, exclusive of VAT, expenses and disbursements of £50.

 2.4 Expenses and disbursements will be described at the time of instruction and you must make payment must make payment to me for these prior to them being incurred.

-2.6 Payment should be made prior to the appointment and can be made by direct bank transfer to:
+2.6 Payment should be made at the time of or prior to the appointment and can be made by direct bank transfer to: